 - Students pursuing an Accounting Major or any level III accounting course should not read for ACCT2019: Financial Accounting for Managers. - II.
-Students who plan to pursue an accounting career are being advised to do all the electives listed for Accounting.
-Without these, they will not meet international standards for first degree preparation for professional accountants.
+Students who plan to pursue an accounting career are being advised to complete all the electives listed for Accounting.
+This will enable graduates to compete internationally as professional accountants.